-PNC uses EV SSL certificates to help you recognize when you are at the legitimate PNC site and not a "spoofed" site created by fraudsters for purposes of illegally obtaining your personal and financial information.
-EV SSL signifies that PNC has passed a rigorous identity authentication process that triggers the browser address bar to display https:// in the url and turn a portion of the address bar green in IE7 and higher.
+PNC uses Extended Validation Secure Socket Layer (EV SSL) to help you recognize when you are at the legitimate PNC website and not a "spoofed" site created by fraudsters for purposes of illegally obtaining your personal and financial information.
+EV SSL signifies that PNC has passed a rigorous identity authentication process that triggers the browser address bar to display https:// in the URL.

 The PNC Financial Services Group, Inc. All rights reserved.